Next Previous Giza Ground Plan Paleo-Horsemen Nasca Monkey

 The Cone's middle circle

-Unlike the K-circle, the other two Cone circles seem to repeat throughout the engraving.
-For instance, the arcs on Athena's right leg (which we saw imply an equilateral triangle) seem to have the same radius as the Cone's middle circle.
+Unlike the K-circle, the other two Cone circles reappear throughout the engraving.
+For instance, the arcs on Athena's right leg (which we saw imply an equilateral triangle) have the same radius as the Cone's

 How can I say so?
-After all, due to circumstances, when a given arc indicates a circle, that circle is not sharply defined, but rather it has a narrow range of possibilities, which all look about as good.
+After all, due to circumstances, when a given arc indicates a circle, that circle is not sharply defined, but rather it has a narrow range of possibilities, which all look just about as good, as they all seem to follow the arc.

 So, there I was - crazy enough to draw regular geometrical figures over a 14,000 years old engraving.
-I had some very pretty results, to show for it, however.
+I had the Square, and the Cone, and the fact that some circles were reiterated in a number of places.

 *